 When a neighboring structure compresses one of these nerves, the sensory and motor signals that flow along it become interrupted or distorted.
 To make matters worse, the dysfunction may affect any subsidiary nerves that are "downstream" of the nerve being pinched, resulting in referred pain to the area of the body that relies on those nerve signals.

 Some pinched nerve symptoms resolve themselves -- but if yours are sticking with you, recurring frequently, or causing significant issues with your quality of life (and other, more urgent medical causes have been ruled out), it's time to visit Kosak Chiropractic and Acupuncture.

-Our Omaha chiropractor, Dr. Kevin Kosak, will note the nature, intensity, and location of your symptoms while performing any other necessary diagnostics to isolate the source of compression.
-A discussion of your daily work habits or lifestyle can also help us diagnose a repetitive motion injury or other issue that may encourage nerve compression.
+Our West Omaha chiropractor, Dr. Kevin Kosak, will note the nature, intensity, and location of your symptoms while performing any other necessary diagnostics to isolate the source of compression.
+A discussion of your daily work habits or lifestyle can also help us diagnose a repetitive motion injury or other issues that may encourage nerve compression.
 Depending on what we find, we will then prescribe natural, non-surgical chiropractic and therapeutic techniques to help you feel better safely and quickly.
 Your treatment plan may include:

 If you are feeling a pinched nerve in the neck, then you know that this can be an annoying, painful condition to deal with.
 First, it is important to know what a pinched nerve in the neck is.
 The body uses nerves to send signals to its organs, tissues, and cells.
 If these nerves are compressed along the way, this can lead to a condition known as a pinched nerve.
 It is important to learn about the symptoms and causes of this condition.